ArminJo/EasyButtonAtInt01/README.md

 ```

 # Revision History
+###  Version 3.0.0
+- Added button release handler and adapted examples.
+- Revoke change for "only one true result per press for checkForLongPressBlocking()".
+It is superseded by button release handler.
+- Support buttons which are active high by defining `BUTTON_IS_ACTIVE_HIGH`.
+- Improved detection of maximum bouncing period used in DebounceTest.

 ###  Version 2.1.0
 - Avoid 1 ms delay for `checkForLongPressBlocking()` if button is not pressed.
 - Only one true result per press for `checkForLongPressBlocking()`.

 ### Version 2.0.0
 - Ported to ATtinyX5 and ATiny167.
-- Support also PinChangeInterrupt for button 1 on Pin PA0 to PA7 for ATtiniy87/167.
+- Support also PinChangeInterrupt for button 1 on Pin PA0 to PA7 for ATtiny87/167.
 - Long button press detection support.
 - Analyzes maximum debouncing period.
 - Double button press detection support.